nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/create-a-Windows-VM.md

 In the example above, this is image id `a9b48e65-0cf9-413a-8215-81439cd63966` for `MS-Windows-2022`.

-Creating a disk from this image with a size of **100GB** named "my-volume" as follows.
+Creating a disk from this image with a size of **100 GiB** named "my-volume" as follows.

     openstack volume create --image a9b48e65-0cf9-413a-8215-81439cd63966 --size 100 --description "Using MS Windows Image" my-volume